The IRC in Lebanon

 How We Help

-- The IRC’s women’s centers provide a safe space for women and girls to gather, to share information on support available to them, and to receive emotional support and crisis counseling.
+- The IRC’s women’s centers provide a safe space for women and girls to gather, to share information, and to receive emotional support and crisis counseling.